marcelkliemannel/marcelkliemannel.com/content/projects/gradle-plugins/gradle-bitbucket-code-coverage-plugin.md

 gradlePluginPortal: "https://plugins.gradle.org/plugin/dev.turingcomplete.bitbucket-code-coverage"
 ---

-A plugin that provides the capability to publish code coverage to Bitbucket.
-It communicates with the endpoints provided by the Bitbucket plugin: [Code Coverage for Bitbucket Server](https://marketplace.atlassian.com/apps/1218271/code-coverage-for-bitbucket-server).
+A Gradle plugin for publishing code coverage reports to Bitbucket.
+It uses the endpoints provided by the Bitbucket plugin [Code Coverage for Bitbucket Server](https://marketplace.atlassian.com/apps/1218271/code-coverage-for-bitbucket-server).